scyclow/metabased-sequencer-workshop/WorkshopPlan.md

 ### Materials Needed:

 - Slides for the introduction and protocol overview
-- Pre-prepared code snippets for the live coding session
+- Pre-prepared code snippets such as script to deploy the module